Can a blockchain-based automotive traceability system prove to be a wise step toward preventing counterfeits from entering the supply chain? Read on.

 Maintaining the credibility of the supply chain is the best way to monitor the influx of bogus parts through the supply chain.
 A spare parts supply chain with a wide range of vendors is a dynamic one.
 A supplier may deliver different auto components, or multiple suppliers can provide a single part.
 An auto part may be a compound or a single one.
 A compound object comprises many other elements.
 However, it reaches the maker as a package (for instance, seat configuration, gearbox, etc.).
 It is quite complex to verify whether a faulty subpart has is un use in the case of a compound part.
 The subparts may or may not bear a serial number in this case and are therefore difficult to trace.

 The best bet for anti-counterfeit will be a blockchain technology-based network regulated by an auto manufacturer.
 With IoT devices for the position, data generation can further complement this network.
-Using RFID tags (for high-value materials) or regular simple barcodes for screening at the time of custody transition make things easier.
+Using RFID tags (for high-value materials) or regular simple barcodes for screening at the time of custody transition makes things easier.
 While not everything can be barcoded or RFID enabled, for low-value components, a box level execution is more feasible.
 In a standard application with a centrally owned database, all stakeholders have their systems to run.
 Thus, it may become an obstacle in establishing supply chain integrity.
 Making them migrate to a new application would be a challenging task.
 Also, suppliers may not be willing to share their information via an application operated by another organization.

-The blockchain technology, on the other hand, would be more suitable due to being distributed by design.
+Blockchain technology, on the other hand, would be more suitable due to being distributed by design.
 The framework based on blockchain technology will run in parallel to the current systems already in operation and would interconnect via APIs.
 While the system would be operable by the vendor, each stakeholder (supplier/3PL / distributor/dealer) would get their copy of the same database and would access it using their node.
 For others (rivals or unrelated participants to an interaction), the information exchanged over the blockchain may remain concealed.
 It will maintain data protection by making separate streams for various types of a transaction.

 A blockchain-based system will register each component's serial number along with the previous owner.
 It will help in establishing an immutable custody chain and ultimately helping to create a firewall against the entry of counterfeits.